-In an endearing about-face to the globe-conquering antics of Marvel and DC, ask a random group of Finns who are their favourite comic book characters and you’re pretty much guaranteed to hear ‘the Moomins’ from some, if not all of them.
+Ask a random group of Finns who are their favourite comic book characters and you’re pretty much guaranteed to hear ‘the Moomins’ from some, if not all, of them in an endearing about-face to the globe-conquering antics of Marvel and DC.
 These same folks would then be able to tell you why, in a variety of languages – such is the enthusiasm here for expressing yourself in different tongues.

 This Espoo-based company brings together these two Finnish passions, helping children to learn a foreign language with the gently gamified help of the Moomins.
 Playvation was founded on the belief that digital technologies will revolutionise language learning and the realisation that most of the available digital solutions are not rooted in pedagogy.

-“The Moomins have a supporting role in the service: the characters promote learning and join children on their journeys,” CEO Anu Guttorm explained to us.
+“The Moomins have a supporting role in the service: the characters promote learning and join children on their journeys,” explained CEO Anu Guttorm.
 “The Moomins’ values include courageousness, equality and appreciation of nature.
 These are the kinds of values that are needed today around the globe.”

 You finally got a great game on your hands, but are you unsure whether it will sink or swim on the market?
 Or, worse still, are you worried that its path to launch may be obstructed by the prejudices of the publisher?
 These Finns let the people decide.
 The thumbs-up or -down is given by hundreds of live users who share their experience of the game, offering the developers the opportunity to tweak their ideas.

-The evaluating party is not made up of just anybody, mind you.
-They are selected from the tens of millions of active users of Hill Climb Racing, a massively popular mobile game series developed by Fingersoft, the Oulu-based parent company of Round Zero.
+The evaluating body is not made up of just anybody, mind you.
+The members are selected from the tens of millions of active users of Hill Climb Racing, a massively popular mobile game series developed by Fingersoft, the Oulu-based parent company of Round Zero.

-“We have no gatekeepers making decisions,” told co-founder Daniel Rantala.
+“We have no gatekeepers making decisions,” said Daniel Rantala, now director of business development at Fingersoft.
 “Every game developer will get the same opportunity regardless of how good or bad their game is in our opinion.”